ClickCease

 There are various methods that a trainer can adopt to evaluate the body composition of its clients.

-• Body Mass Index (BMI): This index is a simple calculation that uses clients’ height-weight ratio.
+• Body mass index (BMI): This index is a simple calculation that uses clients’ height-weight ratio.
 This index allows the trainer to classify their client as underweight, overweight, obese, or normal.
 Thus, this test helps trainers reshape their workout plans to suit them.

-• Skinfold Calipers: This device helps the trainers measure the thickness of the skin and the fat layers underneath.
+• Skinfold calipers: This device helps the trainers measure the thickness of the skin and the fat layers underneath.
 This device pinches the client’s skin from various sites like the thigh, chest, abdomen, etc. Thus, it gives more precise information about body fat to lean mass ratio and helps trainers in body composition evaluation.

 • Dual-energy X-ray absorptiometry: This device helps the trainer in evaluation by giving the client a body scan.
 This test gives the exact measure of bone density, body fats, and muscles.

-Cardiovascular Endurance
+Cardiovascular endurance

 Cardiovascular Endurance helps the trainer assess cardio health and fitness.
 It helps the trainer evaluate the client’s lungs, heart, and vessels’ ability to transfer nutrients and oxygen to body muscles in case of intense workouts.